streamoid/Barebones-JS/README.md

 **Sample usage:**

-Once the script has been added in the head tag as shown above, Streamoid's services can be called by invoking the below functions via the PQT_barebones namespace.
+Once the script has been added in the head tag as shown above, Streamoid's services can be called by invoking the below functions via the STREAMOID_barebones namespace.

 1) Similar
 ```